rocket-meals/RocketMealsDocumentation/doc/source/user-api.rst

 .. _details:

 API Documentation
 =================

-This file provides all the details you need about how to call the Kernel Tuner's functions, including all the optional arguments.
+This file provides all the details you need about how to call the Rocket Meals's functions, including all the optional arguments.

-.. autofunction:: kernel_tuner.tune_kernel
+.. autofunction:: RocketMealsDocumentation.tune_kernel

-.. autofunction:: kernel_tuner.run_kernel
+.. autofunction:: RocketMealsDocumentation.run_kernel

-.. autofunction:: kernel_tuner.store_results
+.. autofunction:: RocketMealsDocumentation.store_results

-.. autofunction:: kernel_tuner.create_device_targets
+.. autofunction:: RocketMealsDocumentation.create_device_targets